vue-gl-fx/vue-gl-fx/README.md

 <details><summary><strong>Special Uniforms</strong></summary>
 <br>

-The special unfiorms components should be used just like regular uniforms except for the fact you can't specify their type or input, because they rely on internal mecanism to upload their value directly, such as ellapsed time, or mouse position.
+The special uniforms components should be used just like regular uniforms except for the fact you can't specify their type or input, because they rely on internal mecanism to upload their value directly, such as ellapsed time, or mouse position.

 ### general props
 -   **name** : String (required)